 Remember that there is a lot to do before you can be considered a living donor.
 Get a list of the steps you need to take on our Living Donation page.

-The number of patients waiting for organs varies every day, but on average, the number is well over 120,000 and climbing.
+The number of patients waiting for organs varies every day.
+As of July 2017, the number is over 117,000.
 Every 10 minutes, another person is added to the waiting list.

 More than half of all people on the transplant waiting list are from a racial or ethnic minority group.
 That is because some diseases that cause end-stage organ failure are more common in these populations than in the general population.